How you can help

 - photographs if possible.

-When reporting any suspected illegal activity put your personal safety first.
-All calls and personal details are treated as confidential.
+When witnessing any suspected illegal activity, always put your personal safety first.

 You can also contact your local DOC office to report suspicious activity - see DOC office contact details.